wkumari/draft-wkumari-dnsop-trust-management/README.md

    There will need to be some text added to the DNSSEC Ceremony to handle this.

-Kumari & Huston          Expires March 28, 2016                 [Page 5]

-Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

 6. Security Considerations

    [ Ed note: a placeholder as well ]

-   This mechanism causes a recursove resolver to disclose the list of Trust Anchors that it knows about to the authorative servers serving the zone containing the TA (or attackers able to monitor the path between these devices).
-It is conceviable that an attacker may be able to use this to determine that a resolver trusts an outdated / revoked trust anchor and perform a MitM attack This would also require the attacker to have factored the private key.
+   This mechanism causes a recursive resolver to disclose the list of trust anchors that it knows about to the authorative servers serving the zone containing the TA (or attackers able to monitor the path between these devices).
+It is conceviable that an attacker may be able to use this to determine that a resolver trusts an outdated / revoked trust anchor and perform a MitM attack.
+This would also require the attacker to have factored the private key.
 This seems farfetched....

+Kumari, et al.           Expires March 28, 2016                 [Page 6]

+Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

 7. Contributors